hiscloud/Genetic-Algorithms/Lu_Project3/readme.txt

-This is a program runs 18 functions in 2 different algorithms¡ª¡ªGA and DE
+This is a program runs 18 functions in 2 different algorithms -- GA (Genetic Algorithm) and DE (Differential
 Author: Junyu Lu 41176974
 CS471